On 11 September the Minister for Education and Training announced changes to the Compliance Framework through the Family Assistance Law.

 - protect the integrity of child care fee assistance payments made by the Australian Government to support families accessing quality child care in approved child care services

-- promote behaviour by approved child care services which is compliant with Family Assistance Law.
+- promote behaviour by approved child care services which is compliant with the Family Assistance Law.

 The program aligns with aims and principles of the Child Care and Early Learning Compliance Framework which focuses on establishing and maintaining a consistent approach to compliance activities for approved child care services across the child care and early learning sector, given the substantial amounts of money being paid to approved child care services.

-As a condition of ongoing eligibility, all approved child care services must comply with the legislation and legislative instruments that form Family Assistance Law.
-For more information on Family Assistance Law refer to Family Assistance Law.
+As a condition of ongoing eligibility, all approved child care services must comply with the legislation and legislative instruments that form the Family Assistance Law.
+For more information on the Family Assistance Law refer to the Family Assistance Law.